jakobib/makespec/README.md

 # Introduction

-**makespace** is a git repository containing a Makefile and templates to create specifications written in [Pandoc Markdown].
+**makespec** is a git repository containing a Makefile and templates to create specifications written in [Pandoc Markdown].
 The Makefile also supports generating and updating [GitHub pages](http://pages.github.com/) to publish the specification.